OWASP/www-project-winfim.net/README.md

 # Introduction
 There are plenty of commercial tools to do file integrity monitoring (FIM).
 But, not many freeware / Open Source options, especially for Windows.

-A small Windows Service named [WinFIM.NET](https://github.com/redblueteam/WinFIM.NET) has been developed to try to fill this gap.
+A small application named [WinFIM.NET](https://github.com/OWASP/www-project-winfim.net/) has been developed to try to fill this gap.

 # characteristics
-The characteristics of this small application are:
+The characteristics of this application are:

 - Identify added / removed / modified files and directories since the previous run
 - The monitoring scope can be easily customized
 - Path exclusion (e.g. sub-directory) could be configured
 - File extension exclusion could be configured (e.g. *.bak, *.tmp, *.log, *.mdf, *.ldf, *.xel, *. installlog)
+- Can be launched as a Windows service or as a console application
 - Logging is configurable, with the following defaults:
   - Logs to Native Windows Events, which can integrate with existing log management mechanisms (e.g. Windows Event Subscription, Winlogbeat , nxlog, etc.)
   - Logs to file and the console with customisable logging levels (verbose, debug, information, warning, error)